Jackk81524/dev-notes/src/content/docs/reference/testing.md

             - Prior to this, .NET would only run on windows
             - Then, Cloud Computing exploded
         ○ Shortly After: .NET Core, takes advantage of cloud sevicing ○ .NET Framework is the older .NET.
-Moving to .NET Core
+The goal is for everything to move to .NET Core

     .NET Core
         ○ Not associated with any one provider.
-Can be on Microsoft, Linux, OS ○ Compared to .NET Framework, which is only on Microsoft
+Can be on Microsoft, Linux, macOS ○ Compared to .NET Framework, which is only on Microsoft
             - The goal is to move away from this, and to move all to Core ○ .NET typically uses PascalCase and not CamelCase

-    .NET Coding
+    .NET Syntax and Other General Info
         ○ Class Labels
             - Public: Anything with reference can see it
             - Private: Not used much in .NET